Now is a great time to discuss tax deductions – especially those deductions often missed by taxpayers like you.

 4. Claim home office expenses

 Do you ever find yourself working from home?
 How about checking and responding to your work emails in the evening or on the weekend?
 If you do, then you may be able to claim the cost of using your personal computer as a tax deduction.
-The ATO allows employees who work from home occasionally to claim part of their home office expenses.
+The ATO allows employees who have to work from home occasionally to claim part of their home office expenses.

 5. Mobile Phone Tax Deduction